PhoenixPlexCode/PhoenixAdult.bundle/docs/preferences.md

  - Some sites employ anti-scrape technoligies which can block matches.
 These services and tools can be used to bypass some restrictions.
  - FlareSolverr Endpoint URL (self hosted)
    - FlareSolverr is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
-   - For more information and how to set up https://github.com/FlareSolverr/FlareSolverr
+   - For more information and how to set up see https://github.com/FlareSolverr/FlareSolverr
  - Enable Captcha Based Solvers
    - Enable/Disable automated captcha solver
    - Requires Paid Service